 “There are different kinds of gifts but the same spirit: there are different forms of service but the same Lord.”

 1 Corinthians 12:4

 We have all been blessed with riches.
 We live in a land of plenty and reap the benefits.
 Stewardship invites us to recognize how God blesses our efforts and enriches our lives.
 When we understand God’s part in our lives and His role in our success, we will be eager to make a return to God for all He gives us.
 It is not enough to thank God; we must make a return to God from our possessions.
 Faithful stewardship of treasure should flow from our need to give and not be tempered by a response to a proven need.
 Responding to a proven need is charity.
 Charity is essential but far less than true stewardship.
 Faithful stewardship is much more than charity because it responds to a need in our hearts more than the need in our world.

 Prayer of Saint Francis

 Documents and External Links

 The Office of Stewardship & Development is available to assist at any point during your stewardship journey.
 Through a series of meetings, a representative from our office will visit your parish to discuss stewardship and its benefits for the parish.
-Call Laurie Evans-Dinneen at 907-297-7789.
-Or send Laurie a message using our Archdiocesan contact form.
+Call Laurie Evans-Dinneen at 907-297-7789 or send her a message using our Archdiocesan contact form.